coverclock/com-diag-hazer/LOCATIONS.md

 H. P. Lovecraft was an early twentieth century writer and creator of the genre now known as "cosmic horror".
-In his fiction, Lovecraft placed R'lyeh at these coordinates in the South Pacific Ocean, about mid-way between New Zealand and Chili.
+In his fiction, Lovecraft placed R'lyeh at these coordinates in the South Pacific Ocean, about mid-way between New Zealand and Chili, not to far from Point Nemo.
 R'lyeh is the pre-Cambrian sunken city where his malevolent giant alien-god Cthulhu hibernates, perhaps having fled from other similar cosmic entities with which he was in conflict.
 Cthulhu sleeps, dreaming of rising and resuming his dominion over the planet Earth, while human cultists worship him.

 47°09′S, 126°43′W